 - You can add check boxes to Google Keep note so that you can use it as a checklist (A To Do List in most cases).
 I love this feature as I can create my schedule away from the computer anytime – especially just before sleeping.
 I am sure most of you too get ideas when trying to sleep at night.

 - You can also take snaps and add to the notes.

 If you have turned off Sync to conserve battery and data charges, you will have to manually sync the notes.
 If you forget to sync, your note might not be available on Google Drive but since I suppose you keep your phone with you every time, you can sync instantly when you cannot find any of your note on Google Drive.

-Cons & How To Access Google Keep From Desktop
+Cons & How To Access Google Keep Notes From Desktop

 The only cons I have noticed with Google Keep is that there is no specific link in the Google Drive folder or anywhere on your Google account that leads to your Keep folder.
 In other words, you cannot see your synced notes just by typing in drive.google.com or simply by logging into your Google Account.

-At the moment, the only way to access Google Keep from Desktop browser, is to type drive.google.com/keep.
+At the moment, the only way to access Google Keep from the Desktop browser is to type drive.google.com/keep.
 This link will show you all the synced notes.
-It also allows you to create, edit and archive older notes.
-If you create a note on desktop browser, that note will appear on your phone when you next sync the phone.
+It also allows you to create, edit, and archive older notes.
+If you create a note on the desktop browser, that note will appear on your phone when you next sync the phone.